NewellClark/SpaceEngineers/README.md

 You can adjust the threshhold at which the missile detonates by setting the "TriggerThreshhold" constant.

 Warning!
 Do NOT turn the programmable block off and on; this can lead to it erroneosly detecting a false high deceleration, which could lead to an explosion!
 Use the %arm and %disarm commands to enable or disable the script, respectively.

+<h2>Mixins</h2>

+<h3>RxSpaceEngineers</h3>
+This mixin is a (vastly stripped-down) version of .NET's rx observables.
+This is required because the IObservable&ltT&gt and IObserver&ltT&gt interfaces are not on the Space Engineers whitelist, and therefore cannot be used by in-game scripts.

+<h3>Algorithms</h3>
+This mixin contains a simplified implementation of the Simplex algorithm for solving linear equations.
+The implementation has been optimized to avoid creating excess garbage, which is important for in-game script performance.